yezyilomo/django-restql/docs/index.md

 ## Querying Data
-Using **django-restql** to query data is very simple, you just have to inherit the `DynamicFieldsMixin` class when defining a serializer that's all.
+Using **Django RESTQL** to query data is very simple, you just have to inherit the `DynamicFieldsMixin` class when defining a serializer that's all.
 ```py
 from rest_framework import serializers
 from django.contrib.auth.models import User